 How much you invest depends entirely on your budget and time frame.
 While you may invest whatever you can comfortably afford, experts recommend that you leave your money invested for at least three years, and ideally five or more, so that you can ride out any bumps in the market.

 If you can’t commit to keeping your money invested for at least three years without touching it, consider building an emergency fund first.
-An emergency fund can keep you from having to get out of an investment early, allowing you to ride out any fluctuations in the price of your stocks.
+An emergency fund can keep you from having to get out of an investment early, allowing you to ride out any fluctuations in the value of your stocks.

 How much do you need to start?